Skip to Main Content

 Entrance Credit & Placement

 The Pratt School of Engineering evaluates AP and IPC credits as Trinity College does.
 These courses, with limitations, may be used to satisfy general education requirements toward the BSE degree.
-The criteria for evaluating such work are the same as in Trinity College (see the section Work Taken during High School on the previous page).
-Enrollment in a course for which AP or IPC credit has been given will cause the AP credit to be forfeited.
+The criteria for evaluating such work are the same as in Trinity College (see the section Work Taken during High School above).

 Forfeiture of Precollege Credit Awarded